jessstringham/murrelet/README.md

 ## Disclaimer

-This code base is kinda like a bunch of weird workshop tools that are held together with duct tape.
+I wanted to open source my code so I could share some ideas of how I've been implementing my livecode software.
+So that means:

  - These libraries are in initial development and the API is not stable.

  - At this time, I'm not sure if I'll accept PRs on this repo.
-If there is interest, I might be interested in spinning off a more manageable chunk of the code to maintain and document and all that.
+If there is interest, I might entertain spinning off a more manageable chunk of the code to maintain and document and all that.

  - I'm still learning Rust and computer graphics, so there will be funny weird things.

 # What code is included

-There are a few major parts:
+This repo can be broken down into a few parts:

+ - livecode macros: how I turn Rust sketches into YAML-controlled live performance.
+ - shader macros: some cute little macros for managing and chaining shaders. (this is _not_ live at the moment)
+ - drawing logic: mostly included out of necessity for the demo. (a lot of the code I actually use is still in my private repos)

 ## livecode macros

+The two main ones here are livecode and unitcells, but there's a few others.

 ### Livecode